 Holmoe declined several interview requests with local media members after Schad’s tweet, according to BYU associate athletic director for communications Duff Tittle.
 However, Tittle said that Holmoe acknowledged talking briefly with Slive in Dallas.

-"Tom had a brief, cordial conversation with Mike Slive yesterday," Tittle said this week.
+"Tom had a brief, cordial conversation with Mike Slive yesterday," Tittle said on Tuesday.
 "It went well and they agreed that they would get back together and talk about it down the road sometime, probably this summer."

 BYU hasn’t typically played a lot of SEC teams, but at least it sounds like Holmoe is concerned enough about the probable exclusion to ask Slive for the consideration.
 In three years as an independent, BYU has played just one SEC team, beating Ole Miss 14-13 in Oxford in the 2011 opener.
 The Cougars had a home-and-home with Mississippi State during the Gary Crowton era more than a decade ago.